EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 python ./configure.py
 ```

 This will initiate a Bazel session.
 As I mentioned before, you can build either the CPU-only version of TensorFlow or the GPU-enabled version of TensorFlow.
 If you're only using this TensorFlow build to convert your TensorFlow Lite model, **I recommend building the CPU-only version**.
 If you’d still like to build the GPU-enabled version for some other reason, then you need to have the appropriate version of CUDA and cuDNN installed.
+This guide doesn't cover building the GPU-enabled version of TensorFlow, but you can try following the official build instructions on the [TensorFlow website](https://www.tensorflow.org/install/source_windows).

 Here’s what the configuration session will look like if you are building for CPU only.
 Basically, press Enter to select the default option for each question.
-You can see the configuration session for building the GPU-enabled version in the [FAQ section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#bazel-configuration-session-for-building-gpu-enabled-tensorflow).

 ```
 You have bazel 0.21.0- (@non-git) installed.